 PHIL: And yet it deals with issues that really aren’t a problem anymore.
 You’ve got several Charismatic fads: the Toronto Blessing and the Kansas City Prophets and that, that are dealt with extensively in “Charismatic Chaos,” and they’re not really around anymore.

 JOHN: Well, the Kansas City Prophets haven’t gone anywhere.

 PHIL: Yeah, they’ve changed their name.

 JOHN: There are Charismatics who would reject the prosperity gospel.
 They, however, don’t have a theology that can protect them from the prosperity gospel.
-And I say that because Charismatics by definition believe in continuing revelation.
+And I say that because Charismatics, by definition, believe in continuing revelation.
 They believe that the Lord is still speaking, that God talks to people all the time, Jesus talks to people, He gives divine revelations.
 You hear this all the time.
-So by what criteria then do you deny the prosperity gospel?
-How do you tell somebody, “Well I’m sorry, God didn’t tell you that.
-The Lord didn’t tell you that if you speak words of faith, you know, you’ll activate your own future and make yourself rich,” so how do you deny that if you give space to that?
+So, by what criteria then do you deny the prosperity gospel?
+How do you tell somebody, “Well, I’m sorry, God didn’t tell you that.
+The Lord didn’t tell you that if you speak words of faith, you know, you’ll activate your own future and make yourself rich?”
+So how do you deny that if you give space to that?
 And that speaks to the issue of cessationism.
 You have well-respected theologians who are non-cessationists.
-That is, they think that the gift of prophecy and wisdom and knowledge from God and some sort of revelation is still going on is still going on.
-So as long as there’s a place for that, it becomes very difficult to contain what people claim is the Word of God.
+That is, they think that the gift of prophecy and wisdom and knowledge from God and some sort of revelation is still going on, still going on.
+So, as long as there’s a place for that, it becomes very difficult to contain what people claim is the Word of God.